amaarora/melonama/README.md

 --epochs 100
 ```

 - Next currently, the model is training for (292,292) image size by randomly resizing (300px, X) sized images on train and using CenterCrop on the validation set.
 Also, we need to use gradient accumulation of 2.
-The only difference is this between above and current training.
+We get a public leaderboard score of 0.901.
 ```
 python train.py --model_name se_resnext_50     \
 --device cuda     \